bobf/web_fetch/README.md

 ## Logging

-WebFetch logs to STDERR by default.
+WebFetch logs to STDOUT by default.
 An alternative log file can be set either by passing `--log /path/to/logfile` to the command line server, or by passing `log: '/path/to/logfile'` to `WebFetch::Client.create`: